Dr Clem Burke

 DSCF2844

-Clem wearing breath by breath gas analyser.
+Clem wearing a portable breath by breath gas analyser.

 In 2008 the Clem Burke Drumming Project was launched at the University of Gloucestershire.